6 Tips to Reduce Security Guard Exam Stress

-Here at the Smith Investigation Agency, we have years of experience training people who want to earn their security guard license.
+We have years of experience training people who want to earn their security guard licenses.
 If there’s one thing we’ve learned in that time, it’s that stress can make or break a student’s ability to pass their final exam.
-We’ve seen plenty of talented students, who ace their in-class training.
+We’ve seen plenty of talented students who ace their in-class training.
 Yet, when it’s time to take their final exam, they fail.

 Catch Those Z’s

 When you are tired, it becomes much more difficult to retain and understand information.
 Yet, many of us attempt to study for an exam for six (or more) hours straight.
 This tactic will increase your odds of burning out, which will only increase the stress you feel about taking the exam.